 The left upper abdomen contains the following structures.
 There is the large and small intestine.
 There also is the left kidney deep inside, the spleen and the left lobe of the liver.
 On top of the diaphragm is the left lower lung where pneumonia could develop.
-In that case pain radiates into the left upper abdomen.
+In that case pain radiates into the upper left abdomen.

 Leukemia and spleen enlargement

 It is interesting to note that leukemia could lead to an extreme swelling of the spleen (splenomegaly=enlarged spleen).
-In this case the spleen can reach far down into the left upper abdomen.
+In this case the spleen can reach far down into the upper left abdomen.
 This swelling can be so excessive that it takes only very little trauma for the spleen to rupture.
 Should this occur, it is a medical emergency.
 The surgeon has to rush in to remove the spleen and stop the vessels from bleeding.

-The left kidney can also cause pain in the left upper abdomen with pyelonephritis where pain irradiates along the ureter towards the bladder.
+The left kidney can also cause pain in the left upper abdomen with pyelonephritis where pain radiates along the ureter towards the bladder.
 A kidney stone usually forms in the center of the kidney.
 The pain migrates down with the stone as it moves towards the bladder.

 These are the most common conditions causing pain in the left abdomen.